dailystory/docs/articles/changelog/2020/october.md

 ## October 21, 2020
 * Improvements to text message spam checker
 * Create trial for onetool users
+* Bug in automation when date do not conact is set for sms

 ## October 19, 2020
 * padding and spacing issues with emails that are image only